darkreader/darkreader/README.md

 ### Bundling with official Firefox store signatures (experimental)

 Prior to publication, extension stores provide digital signatures for extensions.
-These digital signatures certify the integrity of the archive (that extension bundle did not get corrupted or bit-rotted) and that extension store preformed very basic extension validation.
+These digital signatures certify the integrity of the archive (that extension bundle did not get corrupted or bit-rotted) and that extension store performed very basic extension validation.

 Dark Reader repository contains these digital signatures and you can add them to the extension bundle.
 The following will build Dark Reader for Firefox version 4.9.63:
 ```